substantic/rain/README.md

 > Most importantly, we are looking for external users and collaborators to drive
 > our future work, both enthusiasts, from the industry and the scientific
 > community.
-Talk to us online at TODO, let us know what your project needs and
+Talk to us online at Gitter or via email and let us know what your
-> use-cases, submit bugs or feature requests at GitHub_ or even contribute with pull requests.
+> project needs and use-cases, submit bugs or feature requests at GitHub_ or
+> even contribute with pull requests.

 - **Dataflow programming.** Computation in Rain is defined as a flow graph of tasks.
 Tasks may be build-in functions, Python code, or an external